blbeal/whisper-scribe/README.md

 # Whisper.cpp Desktop Transcription Tool

-A desktop transcription application that lets you transcribe speech to text in any text field using a hotkey.
-The application runs in the system tray and uses a hotkey (Alt+period) to activate recording, transcribes the speech using whisper.cpp, and then types the transcribed text at the cursor position.

-## Features

-- **System Tray Application:** Runs quietly in the background with minimal UI
-- **Hotkey Activation:** Press Alt+period to start and stop recording
-- **Real-time Audio Recording:** Records from your default microphone
-- **Speech Recognition:** Uses whisper.cpp for accurate transcription
-- **Text Insertion:** Automatically types the transcribed text at your cursor position
-- **Notifications:** Provides feedback through system notifications

-# Whisper.cpp Desktop Transcription Tool

 A desktop application that allows users to transcribe speech to text in any text field using a hotkey (Alt+period).
-The application runs in the system tray and transcribes speech using whisper.cpp.
+The application runs in the system tray and transcribes speech using whisper.cpp offline.

 ## Features
 - System tray application with hotkey activation (Alt+period)